flyingsl0ths/sticky-notes/README.md

 # sticky-notes

-A random notes (posts) app with a vanilla javascript front-end a haskell backend
+A random posts app with a vanilla javascript front-end and a haskell backend